The Story of my Adventure to play Australia’s Top 100 Golf Courses

 Having a slightly nomadic upbringing, I remember vividly playing my first round in south western Sydney.
 Those were the days, so much innocence and not a care in the world.
 I became a little obsessed with the game.
-Everyone wanted to be the Great White Shark (minus the bad luck with the finishing especially in the majors).
+Everyone wanted to be the Great White Shark (minus the bad luck with finishing, especially in the majors).
 Starting like most people, with a half-set of hand me down clubs, I clearly remember being excited the day I got my own first full set of Carnegie Clarks.
 I was hitting the fairways at any chance I got with mates.

 A competitive streak started when I joined a local social club, venturing out past the regular courses that were normally played.
 This I guess first started my interest to venture out to further playing grounds.
 Being tested with new challenges that each course could offer.
 I joined my first real golf club with a good friend, at Antill Park Golf Club.
 A little track in the middle of nowhere, well it was when you had to get your parents to take you all the time as it was a one hour trip by car.
 Here we won our first competition, a 4 ball Ambrose event.
 The two older members we played with could not believe their luck, two young junior members adding such value to their team, handicap plus making some good shots.